OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	![](Images/Fig09.png)

 7. You have now finished Exercise 2 and it is time to move on to Exercise 3.
-Don't feel overhelmed with the OOXML file you inserted; if you want to master how to handle OOXML we recommend you to read [this](https://msdn.microsoft.com/en-us/library/office/dn423225.aspx) article.
+Don't feel overhelmed with the OOXML file you inserted; if you want to master how to handle OOXML we recommend you to read the article at **msdn.microsoft.com/en-us/library/office/dn423225.aspx** article.

 ## Exercise 3: Learning how to handle inline Pictures in Word by replacing an existing image in the document.
 *In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous exercise.
 You will extend the add-in's capabilities by adding JavaScript code to replace an image in the  active Word document by using the inlinePicture object members.
 This exercise is cummulative and assumes you completed Exercise 2.*